- We are following the money to see what happens to the proceeds from cybercrime.

-- Reserve your copy of the full report: Into the Web of Profit
+- Download your copy of the full report here.

 In April of 2017, we started an independent, academic study into the macro economics of cybercrime and how cybercriminals launder and ‘cash out’ the profits of criminal endeavours.
 This is just part of the nine-month study we sponsored titled Into the Web of Profit.
 The full findings will be presented at the RSA Conference in April by Dr. Mike McGuire, Senior Lecturer in Criminology at Surrey University, England.